High Court proceedings brought against Sean Quinn over alleged quarry trespass

 The firm's directors fear that unless restrained by the court, Mr Quinn will continue with the alleged trespassing.

-Mr Quinn, it is claimed, also allegedly trespassed on land sown by the firms in Northern Ireland.
+Mr Quinn, it is claimed, also trespassed on lands owned by the firms in Northern Ireland.
 Last year, Mr Quinn gave an undertaking before a court in Belfast not to trespass on lands at Doon, Co Fermanagh.

 In a sworn statement to the court, the two companies' chief executive Liam McCaffrey said he and his management team have allegedly been the subject of "a long and well publicised campaign of intimidation, violence and serious threats".